jessonfoo/p001/week_1/7_cultural_blog.md

 ## Release 3: Submission
-Link to your blog on the index of your github.io site and sync/push your changes.
+Link to your post from `index.html` so people can navigate to your page from your site's index.

 Share your blog on the google+ community under "Blog Posts!"
 Read others blogs.
 What did you like about them?